 The joy of a truly great performance is that you forget that the exercise is a construct: draw too much attention to it, the spell breaks and it suddenly feels like actors speaking lines.
 We forget how good the actors on Doctor Who generally are, particularly the regulars, because that spell rarely breaks.
 And with this TARDIS crew, it’s almost unheard of.
 But having 2.5 versions of the same episode means you’re effectively seeing how they cast that spell.
 You can see Hartnell et al deliver a line three times.
 And you can see how they deliver the goods brilliantly, time after time.

 This is why we should treasure that pilot episode.
 Not because it’s a tantalising false start, or because it’s more precious minutes of an era perforated with missing episodes (although it’s both those things).
-Its real value is in seeing actors at work, and appreciate the professionalism and poise they show under extreme pressure.
+Its real value is in seeing actors at work, and the opportunity to appreciate the professionalism and poise they show under extreme pressure.
 We can look up any number of episodes of Confidential or Doctor Who Extra from recent years and see Smith, Capaldi etc rehearsing a scene and crafting their performances.
 But to see it from over 50 years ago?
 That’s truly remarkable.

 NEXT TIME… Tooth and Claw